Class-Continuous Conditional Generative Neural Radiance Field: Methods

 where $L_{\textbf{s}}$ and $L_{\textbf{a}}$ are the encoding layers for the shape and appearance, respectively, and $*$ denotes element-wise multiplication.
 We employ these conditional projections as a replacement for conventional latent vectors in generative feature fields:

-\subsection{Scene compositions}
+\subsection{Scene Compositions}

 As our model is motivated by GIRAFFE, it can separate scenes and individual objects with multiple feature vectors \cite{niemeyer2021giraffe}.
-Each entity requires a generative feature field and is encoded by a respective feature vector.
 Consequently, in the model, there are $N$ generative feature fields when $N - 1$ objects and a background scene exist in an image.
 To composite $N$ entities, the composition operator $C\left(\cdot\right)$ composites all feature fields from the $N$ entities.
-As previously described, each single entity $h_{\theta^{i}}^{i}$ outputs a volume density $\theta_{i}$ and a feature vector $\textbf{f}_{i}$.
+Each single entity $h_{\theta^{i}}^{i}$ outputs a volume density $\theta_{i}$ and a feature vector $\textbf{f}_{i}$.
 Following the method in GIRAFFE, we composite each component of entities with density-weighted mean-based composition.
 The mathematical expression of the composition operator can be represented as

 where $\sigma = \sum_{i=1}^{N}\sigma_{i}$.